-Greg Brown enters his second season as the head coach of the Lipscomb women’s basketball team.
+Greg Brown enters his sixth season as the head coach of the Lipscomb women’s basketball team.

 In the summer of 2013 Brown was selected as one of 30 coaches across the country to participate in the Center for Coaching Excellence, a leadership program sponsored by the WBCA.

 Prior to being tabbed head coach at Lipscomb, Brown was the associate women’s basketball coach at the University of Central Florida and is a former assistant for Hal of Fame coach Pat Summitt.
 He spent five seasons at UCF, helping lead the Knights to two Conference USA championships in 2009 and 2011 along with two bids into the NCAA Tournament.
 He joined head coach Joi Williams staff in April 2007 as an assistant coach and was elevated to associate head coach in June 2009.

 Following the 2011 season, Brown was selected to speak as the Assistant Basketball Coaches Symposium A Step Up: Chicago 2011.
 Brown spoke about scouting and game plan development at the convention, which is designed as a career and professional development opportunity for women’s basketball coaches.

 For two seasons, Brown worked with Pat Summitt at the University of Tennessee, first serving as a graduate assistant before being promoted to assistant coach in 2003-04.
 During that time, the Lady Vols compiled a record of 64-9, earned two Southeastern Conference championships and were twice the runners-up in the NCAA championship game.
 His responsibilities at Tennessee included coaching post players, including several current WNBA players such as the 2004 Kodak All-America selection Shyra Ely.

 A 1993 Lipscomb University graduate with a degree in political science, Brown began his coaching career as a student assistant under former Bisons men’s basketball head coach Don Meyer.